 The valuation differences between the Solvency II and UK GAAP basis give rise to a timing difference of future cashflows.
-After adjusting for the tax provision, the difference in the balance sheets is that the net assets under Solvency II are increased by £5.4m for deferred tax purposes which, at 19% corporation tax rate, gives rise to a deferred tax liability of £1.0m.
+After adjusting for the tax provision, the difference in the balance sheets is that the net assets under Solvency II are increased by £8.4m for deferred tax purposes which would give rise to a deferred tax liability of £1.8m.
+This deferred tax liability is offset by carried forward P&L losses, and so there is a nil deferred tax liability on the Solvency II basis.

-NIA - UK have posted a net loss for the year ended 31st March 2023, mainly due increases in the frequency and severity of catastrophe losses and uptick in attritional claims.
+NIA - UK have posted a net loss for the year ended 31st March 2024, mainly due to increases in attritional claims, uptick in frequency and severity of larger losses and isolated reductions in reinsurance case estimates on large losses.
 NIA - UK have taken significant steps during the year to prune the account of historically poor performing exposures with strategic measures taken to position the Branch for long-term profitability.
 It is also observed that the difference between budgeting by the Branch and the actual performance of the Branch is not significantly different.
 The future business plans of the Branch are conservative and forecast a profit.

 The valuation differences between the different bases of Solvency II and UK GAAP lead to a reduction in the net reserves on a Solvency II basis - i.e. there is a future profit anticipated within the Technical Provisions, this leads to a deferred tax liability to be recognised for unrealised taxable gains when shifting from book value to market value as in Solvency II.
+This deferred tax liability is offset by carried forward P&L losses.